 The 64-bit versions of Windows 7 and Windows 8 cost the same as the 32-bit versions but provide higher levels of dependability, scalability, security, and performance.
 Since both the 64-bit and 32-bit versions of Windows 7 and Windows 8 require a clean installation, there will never be a better time to move to 64-bit desktop computing then when you migrate to Windows 7 or Windows 8.
 Under these circumstances, moving to 64-bits will require little incremental work.
 In fact, it is difficult to make the case for holding off on converting to 64-bit processing during a Windows 7 or Windows 8 migration, since you are simply putting off the inevitable and committing your company to a second clean installation when you eventually convert to 64-bit computing.

 How Progent Can Help You Upgrade Your Desktops to 64-bit Computing

 In addition to helping you evaluate the practical benefits, costs, and technical risks attached to upgrading to 64-bit computing, Progent's Microsoft certified consultants can help you plan, document, implement, manage, and troubleshoot a system-wide migration to 64-bit server and client operating systems and applications.
 Progent can help you test your 64-bit infrastructure to make sure it handles all of the important 32-bit applications that you intend to keep plus the latest 64-bit applications you wish to run.
-If moving to Windows 7, Windows 8.1, or Windows 10 is part of your x64 migration strategy, Progent's Windows 7 migration experts, Windows 8.1 consultants, and Windows 10 planning and migration experts can assist your company to decide which desktop hardware and applications can or should be preserved, and create an upgrade process based on proven best practices and designed to be the least disruptive to your network operations.
+If moving to Windows 11 or Windows 10 is part of your x64 migration strategy, Progent's Windows 11 planning and migration consultants and Windows 10 integration experts can assist your company to decide which desktop hardware and applications can or should be preserved, and create an upgrade process based on proven best practices and designed to be the least disruptive to your network operations.

 Additional ways Progent can help your business migrate to x64 computing include: